 Sponsorship: Sponsoring a marker is another option for communities, cities or organizations.
 Learn more about sponsorship.

 Regional markers: Regional markers are collaborative projects between businesses and city or county government and other organizations.
-Oregon Travel Experience is actively seeking sponsorship for the Willamette Valley, Eastern Oregon and other locations across the state.
+The Travel Information Council is actively seeking sponsorship for the Willamette Valley, Eastern Oregon and other locations across the state.
 Visit our regional marker page for more information.

 “Friend” us on Facebook